In discussions about vagus nerve stimulation (VNS), we talk of:

 • The tenth cranial nerve

-These terms all refer to one and the same thing: the longest cranial nerve in the body, the nerve that connects all your internal organs to your brain.
-If any nerve deserves the accolade of “the mind-body nerve,” it’s the vagal nerve.
+These terms all refer to one and the same thing: the longest cranial nerve in the body, the nerve that connects most of your internal organs to your brain.
+If any nerve deserves the accolade of “the mind-body nerve,” it’s the vagus nerve.
 It’s responsible for transmitting signals that connect your brain to your gut, your heart, kidneys, and lungs.
-Without the vagal nerve, interoception wouldn’t be possible.
+Without the vagus nerve, interoception wouldn’t be possible.

 Key Dates in the Development of VNS